opensearch-project/project-website/_posts/2026-03-15-advancing-opensearch-with-grpc-protobuf.md

 This post explores the challenges of maintaining consistent REST and gRPC APIs, our automated approach to generating Protobuf definitions from OpenSearch's OpenAPI specifications, and benchmark results demonstrating real-world performance gains.

-## Protobuf Generation and Automation
+## Protobuf generation and automation

 Adding gRPC support to an existing REST API ecosystem presents several challenges: